jsea2021/Task2_Robot_Base/README.md

 # Task2_Robot_Base
 This repository includes: 1- Designing an interface to control the bot base, 2- Creating a database to control the database, 3- Connecting the database to the console interface, 4- Creating a php page to link the database to the device.
 5- Integration of the control panel in the arm with the control panel in the base
 6- Display the interface as a mobile web view.
-        Here is a list of files for the second task:
+        Here is a list of files for the "Task 2":

 1) Base_Control_Interface.html "SubTask 1,5,6"